Lets start at the beginning…

 But as most collectors know, there are always better deals around the corner and not long after the ’71 was purchased another icon entered Franky’s life, a 1973 Mach I.

 Although…for the untrained eye, it was just a couple of boxes.

 A project started on with a lot of ambition but ending up as a torn apart body and a discouraged owner who wanted to get his money back as soon as possible.

 But again, Franky was over the moon with his car, eager to build it up from scratch.

 At the time of purchase the car was 1 year younger than Franky and owning a powerful muscle car in Belgium was very expensive (it still is by the way).

 The only way to make it a little cheaper was buying an oldtimer instead of a younger model.

 According to Belgian law a car used to become an oldtimer at the age of 25.

-Once it was classified as an oldtimer, insurance and taxes got a lot cheaper.
+Once it is classified as an oldtimer, insurance and taxes get a lot cheaper.